 The for-profit, post-secondary education industry is highly competitive and highly fragmented, with no one provider controlling significant market share.
-We compete with other institutions that are eligible to receive Title IV funding, including not-for-profit public and private schools, community colleges and all for-profit institutions which offer automotive, diesel, collision repair, motorcycle and marine technician training as well as other skilled trades training programs.
+We compete with other institutions that are eligible to receive Title IV funding, including not-for-profit public and private schools, community colleges and all for-profit institutions which offer automotive, diesel, collision repair, motorcycle and marine technician as well as other skilled trades training programs.
 Our competition differs in each market depending on the curriculum that we offer and the availability of other choices including job prospects.
-Our main competitors for the programs we provide are other for-profit career-oriented and technical schools, including Lincoln Technical Institute, a wholly owned subsidiary of Lincoln Educational Services Corporation, WyoTech and traditional two-year junior and community colleges.
-WyoTech was previously owned by Corinthian Colleges, Inc., which filed for bankruptcy in May 2015.
-Certain WyoTech campus locations are still in operation and are now owned by Educational Credit Management Corporation.
-We also compete with our industry partners and other manufacturers and employers of our graduates; when employers do not have a sufficient supply of trained technicians, they may hire untrained technicians and train them via internships or other internal training.
+Our main competitors for the programs we provide are other for-profit career-oriented and technical schools, including Lincoln Technical Institute, a wholly owned subsidiary of Lincoln Educational Services Corporation; WyoTech, which is owned by Corinthian Colleges, Inc., and traditional two-year junior and community colleges.
+We also compete with our industry partners and other manufacturers; when employers do not have a sufficient supply of trained technicians, they may hire untrained technicians and train them via internships or other internal training.
 Competition is generally based on location, the type of programs offered, the quality of instruction and instructional facilities, graduate employment rates, reputation, recruiting and tuition rates.
 Public institutions are generally able to charge lower tuition than our schools, due in part to government subsidies and other financial sources not available to for-profit schools.

-According to data available through the National Center for Education Statistics (NCES), for the twelve months ended June 30, 2014, we had 10,106 graduates; Lincoln Technical Institute had 4,336 graduates and WyoTech had 4,317 graduates in programs similar to ours.
+According to data available through the National Center for Education Statistics (NCES), for the twelve months ended June 30, 2013, we had 10,712 graduates; Lincoln Technical Institute had 4,950 graduates and WyoTech had 6,308 graduates in programs similar to ours.
 This data also shows that no individual community college had a number of graduates commensurate with ours in similar programs.
-Further, we partner with over 30 OEMs to provide manufacturer specific advanced training.
+Further, we partner with over 25 OEMs to provide manufacturer specific advanced training.
 We believe that we have the largest number of OEM branded training programs.
 These OEMs provide vehicles, equipment, specialty tools and curricula that lead to increased training and employment opportunities for our students, including the potential for brand specific certifications.
-For additional information regarding the benefits of the relationships with OEMs, see "Business-Business Model" and "Business - Business Strategy" included elsewhere in this report on Form 10-K. We believe that our industry relationships, brand recognition and national presence provide significant benefits to our students, our graduates and their employers while differentiating us from other technical training schools.
+For additional information regarding the benefits of the relationships with OEMs, see "Business Business Model" and "Business - Business Strategy" included elsewhere in this report on Form 10-K. We believe that our industry relationships, brand recognition and national presence provide significant benefits to our students and their employers while differentiating us from other technical training schools.